CNN cited the American Immigration Council's recent report ...

 Immigrants, Latinos, and Asians constitute large and growing shares of the economy and electorate in Virginia.
-Immigrants (the foreign-born) account for 1 in 9 Virginians, and 47% of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—accounted for 9.3% of Virginia voters in 2008.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield more than $43 billion in consumer purchasing power, and the businesses they own had sales and receipts of $19 billion and employed more than 126,000 people at last count.
+Immigrants (the foreign-born) account for 1 in 9 Virginians, and 50.3% of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—accounted for 10.8% of Virginia voters in 2012.
+Immigrants are not only essential to the state’s economy as workers, but also account for hundreds of millions of dollars in tax revenue and consumer purchasing power.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield more than $45.9 billion in consumer purchasing power, and the businesses they own had sales and receipts of $19.1 billion and employed more than 126,000 people at last count.
 Immigrant, Latino, and Asian workers and entrepreneurs are integral to Virginia’s economy and tax base—and they are an electoral force with which every politician must reckon.

 1 in 9 Virginians are immigrants.

-- 9.3% (or 367,384) of all registered voters in Virginia are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 10.8% (or 456,250) of all registered voters in Virginia are “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 - In Virginia, 88.3% of children with immigrant parents were U.S. citizens in 2009, according to data from the Urban Institute.